FAQsBelow are the frequently asked questions our parents and students ask us.

 How secure is the accommodation?

-Our accommodation is in a peaceful part of Oxford.
+You’ll be given a fob/key to access your accommodation building, and you will also be able to lock your door.
 We have a safe in the main staff office where students can choose to deposit items such as passports, bank cards, travel documents and other items of value (though students should also take out relevant contents insurance and we recommend not bringing anything too valuable).